Department of Anestesiology and Intensive Care, Faculty of Medicine, Universitas Udayana, Denpasar, Indonesia

 Background: Position-dependent hypoxemia during spinal anesthesia positioning is uncommon but may pose safety concerns in older patients with unilateral lung disease.

-Case: An 84-year-old woman with a proximal femoral fracture and clinical radiographic features consistent with left-sided pneumonia was scheduled for bipolar hip hemiarthroplasty.
+Case: An 84-year-old woman (ASA III) with a proximal femoral fracture and clinical-radiographic features consistent with left-sided pneumonia was scheduled for bipolar hip hemiarthroplasty.
 Fracture-related pain and positioning limitations precluded the sitting position and right lateral decubitus, making the left lateral decubitus (LLD) position the only feasible option for spinal anesthesia.
-During LLD positioning, oxygen saturation dropped to 84-88% without dyspnea and promptly improved after returning to the supine position.
-Ancillary evaluation showed preserved biventricular systolic function (left ventricular ejection fraction 60%, TAPSE 19 mm), and no sonographic evidence of pulmonary edema.
+During LLD positioning with oxygen via nasal cannula, oxygen saturation dropped to 84-88% without dyspnea and promptly improved after returning to the supine position.
+Ancillary evaluation revealed preserved biventricular systolic function (left ventricular ejection fraction 60%, TAPSE 19 mm).
+Lung ultrasound showed no sonographic evidence of pulmonary edema.
 Spinal anesthesia was performed in the LLD position using 7.5 mg of 0.5% hyperbaric bupivacaine with 50 mcg intrathecal morphine.
-The surgery proceeded with a supine-position modification and remained hemodynamically and respiratory stable without intraoperative complications.
+The surgery then proceeded with a supine-position modification, and hemodynamic and respiratory status remained stable without intraoperative complications.

 Note: This article has supplementary file(s).